jastack/meadium/README.md

 ### Stories

 Users can read stories and create their own.
-Stories are saved in the database and access to the API comes through the stories controller in rails.
+Stories are saved in the database and access to the API comes through the rails stories controller.

 When creating a new story a user has the ability to preview how the story will looking by clicking a preview button.